 An experienced Las Vegas LGBTQ rights attorney can help you secure the protections and rights you deserve under Nevada law.

 Your Las Vegas family lawyer can also help you decide whether a marriage or domestic partnership is right for you.
-And if you need a Nevada prenuptial agreement, a lawyer skilled in your practice area can make sure that it accurately reflects your needs.
+If you need a Nevada prenuptial agreement, a lawyer skilled in your practice area can make sure that it accurately reflects your needs.

 Need an LGBTQ lawyer in Las Vegas?
 Call us for help…